Neighbours tell Gazette they are ‘petrified’ by rough sleeping encampment in King’s Cross estate – but homeless inhabitants just want safe space

 An encampment of rough sleepers in a King’s Cross estate has left some neighbours “petrified” – but its homeless inhabitants claims they just want somewhere safe to stay.

-There are a few makeshift tents, fashioned from tarpaulin and rope thrown up against a brick wall, in the Delhi Outram estate.
+There were a few makeshift tents, fashioned from tarpaulin and rope thrown up against a brick wall, in the Delhi Outram Estate until the town hall offered the people temporary accommodation.

-One neighbour, to afraid to give her name, claims nine people live here during the day, with the number swelling to 12 at night.
+One neighbour, to afraid to give her name, claimed nine people lived their during the day, with the number rising to 12 at night.
 But the camp was empty when the Gazette popped by.

 “The council are saying they can’t do anything and outreach workers are saying they can only advise them.